 Live organisms of any kind cannot live in oxygen free environment, including microorganisms.

-The lack of oxygen immediately eradicates the chance that any live organisms can survive and would be a barrier against adult insects laying their eggs there.
+Lack of oxygen eliminates the chance that any live organisms can survive, and is a barrier against adult insects laying their eggs there.

-There are many additional reasons to use oxygen absorbers to store your shelf food:
+There are many additional reasons to use oxygen absorbers to store your food: